ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 .. admonition:: Basics - In short
    :class: dropdown

+   - CUDA is developed by NVIDIA, while HIP is an open-source project (from AMD) for multi-platform GPU programming.
    - CUDA and HIP are GPU-focused programming models for optimized code execution on NVIDIA and AMD GPUs.
-   - They provide extensive libraries and tools for high-performance computing on GPUs.
-   - CUDA is developed by NVIDIA, while HIP is an open-source project (from AMD) for multi-platform GPU programming.
+   - CUDA and HIP are similar, allowing developers to write GPU code in a syntax similar to CUDA and target multiple platforms.
    - CUDA and HIP are programming models focused solely on GPUs
    - CUDA and HIP offer high-performance computing capabilities and advanced features specific to GPU architectures, such as shared memory and memory management.
    - They provide highly GPU-accelerated libraries in various domains like linear algebra, signal processing, image processing, and machine learning.
-   - CUDA and HIP are similar, allowing developers to write GPU code in a syntax similar to CUDA and target multiple platforms.
    - Programming for GPUs involves managing data movement between host and accelerator memory.
    - Unified Memory simplifies data transfers by using the same pointer for CPU and GPU data, but code optimization is still necessary.